The Award looks great – What do I need to do to take part?

 Do I need to have completed any training to start using the John Muir Award?

 You do not need to have attended any training to start using the John Muir Award.
 Everything you need to know can be found on our website.
-We do offer a variety of courses which are popular ways of finding out more about the ethos of the John Muir Award and the practicalities of delivering it.
-More information and dates for upcoming training dates can be found here.

 What counts as a wild place?